black-studio/black-studio-tinymce-widget/README.md

 * Add rich text widgets to your sidebars and edit them using the TinyMCE visual editor
 * Switch between Visual mode and HTML mode (including Quicktags toolbar)
-* Insert images / videos / media from WordPress Media Library
+* Insert images, videos and other media from WordPress Media Library
 * Insert links to existing WordPress pages/posts or external resources
 * Option to "Automatically add paragraphs" to widget text
 * Support for shortcodes, smilies and embeds in widget text
-* Support for theme customizer with live preview
+* Support for theme customizer with live preview and quick edit
 * Support for fullscreen editing mode
 * Support for widgets accessibility mode
-* Support for multi-site (WordPress networks)
+* Compatible with multi-site (WordPress networks)
-* Support for multi-language (with 3rd party plugins like WPML, Polylang and WPGlobus)
+* Compatible with common multi-language plugins (WPML, Polylang and WPGlobus)
-* Support for 3rd party plugins providing additional TinyMCE features (WP Edit, TinyMCE Advanced, ...)
+* Compatible with plugins providing additional TinyMCE features (WP Edit, TinyMCE Advanced, etc)
+* Compatible with Page Builder plugin by SiteOrigin
 * Translations available in 20+ languages

 ### Links ###